 Mr Graham Chisnell – Trust CEO & governor responsible for school standards and business.

 I am CEO of Veritas MAT and executive headteacher of both Warden House Primary School and Pilgrims' Way Primary School.
 I am both a trustee for Veritas MAT and governor on the Regional Governing Body.
 I bring a range of experience to the board and support a governance link between the Regional Governing Body and Trust Board.

 Miss Anne-Marie Middleton – School headteacher and governor responsible for school standards.

-Mrs Liz Wozny - Governor responsible for school standards.
+Mrs Liz Wozny - Governor responsible for school standards and pupil premium.

 I have a range of management experience in the health sector.
 I am a parent at Warden House Primary School.
 I am very pleased to be in a position where I can support the schools within Veritas MAT to provide the strongest support for their staff, pupils and community.

 Mr Rob Hackett - Headteacher and governor responsible for school standards.